stlrda/CKAN-Infrastructure/readme.md

 1. import some IAM users in Opsworks
 1. Add public SSH keys for users that will have SSH access
-1. grant access to the instances in Opsworks for the instnaces
+1. grant access to the instances in Opsworks for the instances
 1. get ssh instructions from Opsworks console page